 Notes

-- Instant Pot Method – If you’re in a time crunch or looking for hands-off cooking, the Instant Pot is your friend.
-This pressure cooker cooks lentils to perfection in a fraction of the time.
+- Instant Pot Method – If you’re in a time crunch, the Instant Pot is your friend.
+The pressure cooker cooks lentils to perfection in a fraction of the time.
 Just add your lentils and liquid, set the timer, and let the appliance work its wonders.

-- Slow Cooker Method – Let the slow cooker work its magic as it slowly transforms lentils into melt-in-your-mouth goodness.
-In fact, this method is perfect for those who enjoy the hands-off approach to cooking.
+- Slow Cooker Method – Let the slow cooker transform lentils into melt-in-your-mouth goodness.
 Simply combine your lentils with liquid and any desired seasonings in the crock pot then set it to low heat.
-Lastly, let the lentils simmer and develop their flavors over several hours.
+The lentils simmer and develop their flavors over several hours.

 I have never cared for lentils.
 They are tasteless, and the dishes that I made never seemed worth the time it took.
 Well, I’ve been trying again, experimenting…being sure to add plenty of seasonings.
 This recipe is YUMMY.
 VERY yummy.
 I am not a Star Lentil Cooker Person, so my lentils were a bit mushy and the dish was not pretty.
 But it was good!
 My dish was quite tangy and somewhat chewy, due to the tomato pieces.